-Either is fine, but if your watermelon does have seeds, you’ll need to remove them before feeding it to your bearded dragon.
-If swallowed, the seeds can become stuck in your beardie’s intestines, causing an impaction or blockage.
+Either is fine, but if your watermelon does have seeds, you’ll need to remove them before feeding a piece to your bearded dragon.
+If swallowed, the seeds can become stuck in your beardie’s intestines, possibly causing an impaction.

 Bearded dragons usually love the taste of watermelon, but it should only ever be fed to them as an occasional treat.
-It’s high in sugar and can also disrupt the delicate phosphorous-to-calcium ratio in your beardie’s system.
-This can lead to metabolic bone disease if watermelon is fed to them too often.
+It’s high in sugar and can also disrupt the delicate calcium-to-phosphorus ratio in your beardie’s system.
+If watermelon is fed to them too often, it can lead to metabolic bone disease.

 Featured Image: Ulrike Leone, Pixabay